mwdata-science/website/content/_index.md

 # Who are we?

-We are a group of people from Mzuzu University, Copenhagen University and FAIR (Fair Allocation of Infotech Resources).
+We are a group of people from Mzuzu University, Copenhagen University and FAIR (Fair Allocation of Infotech Resources) and Python Namibia, joining hands to build a community around Data Science and Python in Malawi.
+We hope that the event will inspire and build long-lasting bonds and projects for the ones involved.

 ## We can use your help